-- Changing examination solutions after the fact, inventing, changing or falsifying data or research. - Reproducing or duplicating images, designs, or web pages without giving credit to the developer, artist, or designer. - Submitting work created for another course without prior approval from the instructor. - Misrepresenting oneself or one's circumstance to gain an unfair advantage. - Collaborating with another person(s) without prior approval from the instructor. - Selling or providing term papers, course work, or assignments to other students knowing that the intention is to plagiarize. - Bribing or attempting to bribe an instructor.
+- Changing examination solutions after the fact, inventing, changing or falsifying data or research. - Reproducing or duplicating images, designs, or web pages without giving credit to the developer, artist, or designer. - Submitting work created for another course without prior approval from the instructor. - Misrepresenting oneself or one's circumstance to gain an unfair advantage. - Collaborating with another person(s) without prior approval from the instructor. - Selling or providing term papers, course work, or assignments to other City University of Seattle students and/or to 3rd parties outside the institution knowing that the intention is to plagiarize. - Bribing or attempting to bribe an instructor.